The determining role of covariances in large networks of stochastic neurons: Examples

 The first example is a case where the second-order model allows to predict accurately the macroscopic behavior of the underlying Markov chain, while the mean-field model does not.

 Consider a network of \(N\) neurons in a single population, with parameters \beq{eq.ex1.params}

 \eeq where we dropped the subscripts that would refer to the unique population.
 Here, we measure characteristic rates in units of \(\gamma\), which is equivalent to measuring time in units of \(\nicefrac{1}{\gamma}\) since every term of the dynamical system is proportional to one of the rates.
 We fix initial expected values \beq{eq.ex1.initstate} (\E{A}, \E{R})(0) = (0.16, 0.51), \eeq which determines the distribution of the microscopic initial state (and thus the macroscopic initial covariances) as a function of \(N\).
-Here, we use a network of \(N = 1000\) neurons.
+Here, we use a network of \(N = 1000\) neurons with as many distinct initial neuronal states.

-Integrating numerically the second-order system with parameters from \eqref{eq.ex1.params} and initial state given by \eqref{eq.ex1.initstate} yields the solution shown on the left panels of Fig.~\ref{fig.ex1}.
-However, integrating the mean-field system with the same parameters and initial state yields the solution shown on the phase plane on the right panel of Fig.~\ref{fig.ex1}.
+Integrating numerically the second-order system with parameters from \cref{eq.ex1.params} and initial state given by \cref{eq.ex1.initstate} yields the solution shown on the left panels of Figure~\ref{fig.ex1}.
+To avoid overloading the figure, we chose to display only the components of the solution associated with expectations and variances.
+Since there is only one population, these are in fact enough to determine all components of the solution from the identity \(A + R + S \equiv 1\), by bilinearity and symmetry of the covariance.
+To provide the complete picture if needed, the other covariances are shown on Figure~\ref{fig.ex1.covs}, in Appendix~\ref{apx.covs}.
+Then, integrating the mean-field system with the same parameters and initial state yields the solution shown on the phase plane on the right panel of Figure~\ref{fig.ex1}.
 The two models disagree: the mean-field model predicts that the system converges to a fixed point with about \(20\%\) of active neurons, while the second-order model predicts that all activity will stop.

 It is interesting to compare these solutions to statistics computed from trajectories of the underlying Markov chain.
-Choosing randomly microscopic initial states corresponding to the macroscopic initial state given by \eqref{eq.ex1.initstate}, we computed the averages and sample covariances of the three fractions of the network in each of the three states over 1000 simulated trajectories.
-The results are shown on the left panels of Fig.~\ref{fig.ex1}.
+Choosing randomly microscopic initial states corresponding to the macroscopic initial state given by \cref{eq.ex1.initstate}, we computed the averages and sample covariances of the three fractions of the network in each of the three states over 1000 simulated trajectories.
+The results are shown on the left panels of Figure~\ref{fig.ex1}.
 In this case, the second-order model predicts more accurately the macroscopic behavior of the underlying Markov chain than the mean-field model.